2-Day Traverse City Itinerary: A Relaxed Weekend Guide (From a Local Who Lives Here!)

 The Empire Bluffs Trail is a great place to start— a winding path through the forest that ends with panoramic views of Lake Michigan.
 Then drive the Pierce Stocking Scenic Drive, a seven-mile loop with scenic overlooks, picnic areas, and trailheads.

 Next up: the iconic Dune Climb.
-This towering hill of sand is the most visited attraction in the park.
+This enormous hill of sand is the most visited attraction in the park.
 The climb up is harder than it looks!
-Enjoy the view, then run down as fast as you can!
-Be prepared to take a sandy tumble.
+Enjoy the view, then run down as fast as you can.
+Be prepared for a sandy tumble.

 Any visit to Sleeping Bear Dunes National Lakeshore must include a stop at the Dune Climb!